Counterfactual Forecasting for Panel Data: Experiments

 \section{Experiments}

 We conduct experiments on simulated data and the HeartSteps data to compare our proposed method \focus against the benchmark methods when the factors have temporal correlation, particularly an autoregressive component.
-Our codes can be found at \url{https://github.com/navonildeb/FOCUS}.
-The simulations are conducted in the BioHPC server hosted by Cornell University.
-The HeartSteps experiments are performed in a Macbook Pro M1 with 16 GB RAM.
+All experiments were conducted on a BioHPC server, with simulations run using 30 CPU cores.